 Commercial Squat Racks

 I’m not a fan of squat racks for a home gym.
-I couldn’t find a single squat rack that had adjustable safety pipes for anywhere near the price tag that would warrant buying it over a power cage.
+When writing this article I couldn’t find a single squat rack that had adjustable safeties for anywhere near the price tag that would warrant buying it over a power cage.
 Freemotion Fitness makes a squat rack that adjusts for $1300.
-No reason to spend that kind of money and not get a pull-up bar, or not have the option to bench or adjust for height.
+There is no reason to spend that kind of money and not get a pull-up bar, or to not have the option to bench or adjust for height.
 Squat racks are for commercial gyms.
-Buy a power rack, not a commercial squat rack.

 ♦ ♦ ♦

-Full-Size Power Racks
+Full-Size Power Racks Review

 Legend Fitness 3133 Power Cage

-As with all Legend exercise equipment, you can’t really go wrong.
-Made with 3″ x 3″ steel tubing, the Legend 3133 Power Rack is 88″ high, and has a 60″ x 68″ footprint.
-It has the standard 2″ hole pattern, J-hooks, pipe safety system, pull-up bar, and built in plate storage.
+As with all Legend exercise equipment, you really can’t go wrong.
+Made with 3″ x 3″ steel tubing, the Legend 3133 Power Rack is 88″ high and has a large 60″ x 68″ footprint.
+It has a standard 2″ hole pattern, J-hooks, pipe safety system, pull-up bar, and built in plate storage.

-Vulcan Stanard 3×3 Power Rack
+Vulcan Standard 3×3 Power Rack

-There are a couple of things that set this rack apart from the Rogue version.
-For starters, the feet of the Vulcan Standard are 9″x9″ – a massive footprint that will allow you to use this unit without anchoring.
-That is, assuming you don’t attach a trawler or something like that.
-Of course, you can still anchor if you choose – the holes are there.
+There are a couple of things that set this rack apart from the Rogue.
+For starters, the feet of the Vulcan Standard are 9″x9″; a massive footprint that will allow you to use this unit without anchoring in most cases.
+Of course you can still anchor if you plan to use accessories that require anchoring; the holes are there.

-New Rogue RML-490C Power Rack
+Rogue RML-490C Power Rack

-Rogue R3 and RML-3 Power Racks
+Rogue R-3 and RML-3 Power Racks

 Rogue RM-3 Bolt Together and RM-390 Flat Footed Rack